BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Actions-List.md

 **persistent**, **static**

-This event can open and close doors, trapdoors and fence gates.
-The syntax is exactly the same as in `lever` event above.
+This action can open and close doors, trapdoors and fence gates.
+The syntax is exactly the same as in `lever` action above.

 !!! example
     ```YAML